-In the interview Sai Baba kept ‘accidentally, treading on Carole’s toes and spent most of the interview giving all his attention to her husband Bob.
+In the interview, Sai Baba kept ‘accidentally, treading on Carole’s toes and spent most of the interview giving all his attention to her husband Bob.
 (Sai Baba showed his approval of the books by stroking them fondly for 10 to 15 minutes after he looked through them in an earlier interview with Joan Brake who had taken them for her.)

 Right up to the last minute Sai Baba was playing his game.
-Of course he knew how desperate Carole was for an interview.
+Of course, he knew how desperate Carole was for an interview.
 He’d known this all along.
 As Carole went to go he said ‘Yesterday you were thinking Swami doesn’t take my letters.
-He doesn’t look at me, or give me an interview.
+He doesn’t look at me or give me an interview.
 What can I do?
 But I am with you always, beside you, above you, around you.
 I bless.
 I bless!’

 They say that nobody goes away from the presence of Sai Baba disappointed.
 I certainly felt inspired and uplifted by the experience and many, many questions had been answered.
 But as our time to leave approached, I felt a little sad that I hadn’t been able to ask Sai Baba directly about the afterlife and the survival of the human personality after death.
 Just before we left a man who I’d not seen before made a casual remark.
-‘The answer to your questions about the afterlife are to be found in the books by Peggy Mason,’ said the stranger.
+‘The answer to your questions about the afterlife is to be found in the books by Peggy Mason,’ said the stranger.
 ‘She has the answer’.
-I of course wondered how he had known my question and we were separated by the crowd before I could ask him.
+I, of course, wondered how he had known my question and we were separated by the crowd before I could ask him.

 ‘Baba knew, of course, that for many years my late husband (Ron Lang) and I had the most gifted medium living in our staff cottage when we had a big place near Crowborough.
-For 14 years I wrote monthly articles for the Spiritualist magazine ‘Two Worlds’ when Maurice Barbanell was editor.
-As many people are so ignorant about mediumship and the continuation of the individual after leaving the physical body, we made a point of asking Baba, in private interview, for the sake of other people, “Is mediumship, to communicate with those in the next sphere of life, provided the medium is honest and a pure channel wrong?’
+For 14 years I wrote monthly articles for the Spiritualist magazine ‘Two Worlds’ when Maurice Barbanell was the editor.
+As many people are so ignorant about mediumship and the continuation of the person after leaving the physical body, we made a point of asking Baba, in private interview, for the sake of other people, “Is mediumship, to communicate with those in the next sphere of life, provided the medium is honest and a pure channel wrong?’

 ‘Baba replied at once: “No, not at all.”‘

 Peggy Mason included a wealth of material, none of which conflicts with what I’ve tried to communicate through this book.
 The full details will have to wait for another book.
 Peggy went on to explain that she was still in touch with her husband via an excellent trance medium (Paul Bura).
-She concludes by saying: ‘My husband Ron is of course longing for me to join him!
-He has it all prepared, and has a lovely little house by a lake, and our beloved sheepdog, Tippy, with him and my cat, Peter (And adds: “And you don’t have to feed them!)
-He works with a group of spirits helping those who go over, “without a clue, wondering what on earth has happened to them’” as he puts it.
+She concludes by saying: ‘My husband Ron is, of course, longing for me to join him!
+He has it all ready, and has a lovely little house by a lake, and our beloved sheepdog, Tippy, with him and my cat, Peter (And adds: “And you don’t have to feed them!)
+He works with a group of spirits helping those who go over, “without a clue, wondering what on earth has happened to them'” as he puts it.

 ‘When I asked him what it was like to be received by Baba when he passed over, he said, “Like being embraced by the Universe”.
 He also says he and Baba will come for me.
 My health is running down, plus angina, etc. so I don’t expect to be here beyond next Summer….’